john-cd/rust_howto/src/concurrency/concurrent_data_structures.md

 ## Dashmap

-[Dashmap][dashmap] is an implementation of a concurrent associative array/hashmap in Rust.
+[Dashmap][dashmap]⮳ is an implementation of a concurrent associative array/hashmap in Rust.

 DashMap tries to be a direct replacement for `RwLock<HashMap<K, V>>`.